Iteo/audoma/docs/usage.rst

             )

-    * As dictionary with http methods as keys and dictionaries as values.
+    * A dictionary with HTTP methods as keys and dictionaries as values.
-        Those dictionaries has status codes as keys and serializer classes or string variables as values.
+        Those dictionaries have status codes as keys and serializer classes or string variables as values.

         .. code-block :: python